Downtime Tracking: 5 Steps To Harness Your Data’s Potential

 • Reasons should be distinct.
 It should be obvious to operators which reason applies, so you don’t end up with some people selecting one reason and other people selecting a different reason for the same direct cause.

 • Reasons should be symptoms.
 The reason should describe a direct cause, not a root cause.
-You should not be asking operators to determine root cause without some problem solving activity.
+You should not be asking operators to determine the root cause without some problem-solving activity.
 For example, the direct cause of the machine downtime might be a bearing failure.
 The root cause of the bearing failure might be lack of lubrication, which could ultimately mean a deficiency with the lubrication program in the facility.

 • Only include frequent reasons.
 Do not include reasons that do not occur often because that only makes it harder to find the right reason.
 If you use an “Other” reason, it should not be a top cause.
 New reasons should be added to the list so the true causes are captured.